 This means that, just like with the spiders, the orientation of the Hadamard is not important, which is why we are allowed to draw it as a simple box.
 Also just like with the spiders, we can slide Hadamards along wires as intuition would suggest.

 Now finally, let’s see how to represent arbitrary linear maps as diagrams.
-Suppose we are given some linear map L from n qubits to m qubits.
-We can transform this into an (n + m)-qubit state by the Choi-Jamiołkowski isomorphism:
+Suppose we are given some linear map from qubits to qubits.
+We can transform this into an -qubit state by the Choi-Jamiołkowski isomorphism:

 As this is a state, we know we can represent it as a ZX-diagram!

-Here λ is a complex number needed to scale the state to the right normalisation.
-We can now bend back the wires in order to get a diagram for L itself:
+Here is a complex number needed to scale the state to the right normalisation.
+We can now bend back the wires in order to get a diagram for itself:

 We see now that we can indeed represent any linear map between qubits as a ZX-diagram.